paldebjit/my_website/content/research/ml_and_dsl/index.md

 ---
-title: ML and Reconfigurable Computing
+title: Application of ML
+summary: " "
-summary: An example of using the in-built project page.
+#An example of using the in-built project page.
 #tags:
 #- Deep Learning
-date: ""
+date: 2021-08-01

 # Optional external URL for project (replaces project detail page).
 external_link: ""

 image:
+  caption:
-  caption: Photo by rawpixel on Unsplash
+#Photo by rawpixel on Unsplash
   focal_point: Smart

 links: